 Absolutely!
 You can make your payment with either a credit card or via Paypal -- both options will automatically convert currency for you when you check out.
 97 pounds is approximately 160 dollars or 115 euros - it goes up and down a little bit depending on the current exchange rate which you can check via this online currency converter.

-My favourite camera is my Polaroid SX-70, and I occasionally use my 680.
-I use my Fujifilm X100S and iPhone 5S (I heart Instagram) for daily snaps and my old Canon 400D (+ 17-40mm and 50mm 1.4 lenses) for digi stuff.
+My favourite cameras are my Polaroid 195 and Polaroid SX-70.
+I use my Fujifilm X100S and iPhone 5S (I heart Instagram) for daily snaps and my Canon 100D for digi stuff.
 I love my Hasselblad 500C/M, Diana Mini and Holga GFN for film fun.